Online Exhibits and Offerings

 - A Family Farm Album: Photography of Frank Sadorus

-- Frank Sadorus lived and worked on a farm in eastern Illinois.
+- The wonderful photographer Frank Sadorus lived and worked on a farm in eastern Illinois.
 He was an amateur photographer who chronicled his life and times.
 The three galleries in this exhibit feature his work and historical farm implements.

 - Art in the Abstract

 - This version of the Museum's popular exhibition offers an introduction to understanding abstract art through a variety of interactive resources.
 It features examples of abstract art from the Illinois State Museum collection.
 It also highlights the career of Manierre Dawson, a pioneer of abstract art in the Midwest.
 Fine Arts Activities, Projects, and Lesson Plans stressing the elements of abstraction in art and based on I.S.B.E Standards and Goals for art education are included for Grades 1-12.

 - At Home in the Heartland